pulkit-goyal1/code-challenge/README.md

 _Assessing: Engineering instinct, writing, ability to document up a deliverable concisely._

+### **☐ Add endless pagination to companies page**

+Implement endless pagination for Companies Index.
+You can hook to the `scroll` event on the `body` element to listen to scroll events.
+We are not looking for edge cases, just something that can load new records and append at the end of the list on a single `scroll` event should be ok for this challenge.

+_Assessing: Full stack skills, JavaScript, Turbolinks._

 ## Bonus Points

 - Clean code that follows strong Rails Conventions